Track 3: Looking at Canberra

 The Depression, World War Two and post-war shortages kept these aspirations in check, although some national institutions were built – notably, the Australian War Memorial (1941).
 Canberra remained small until 1958 when the major build-up of the public service began.
 Thousands of families transferred into new houses.
 Many of the building workers themselves, including Italians and other European immigrants who moved from the nearby Snowy Mountains Scheme, lived for years in camps, just like their predecessors in the founding years.

 Canberra changed dramatically between 1945 and 1970 as the population grew tenfold to 130,000.
 In the 1960s the growth rate was above 10% per annum, making Canberra the nation’s fastest growing city.
 To foster suburban communities and support decentralisation, government offices were opened in the new town centres of Belconnen, Woden and Tuggeranong.

 Administration of the ACT remained with the federal Department of the Interior (later, Capital Territory) but the Commonwealth was determined to shift responsibility for Canberra to the residents (who opposed self-government for the same financial reasons).
 The ACT became self-governing in 1989.
 Office blocks flanking Civic Square, which housed the Department of the Capital Territory, became the focus of a self-governing community.
 They are now occupied by the ACT Legislative Assembly and Canberra Museum and Art Gallery.

 The National Capital Development Commission was abolished in 1989.
 Municipal functions were transferred to the new ACT Government, with national design responsibilities taken over by the National Capital Authority.
 The NCA manages the Commonwealth’s continuing interest in the capital’s development, and designs national areas and memorials such as Lake Burley Griffin and Commonwealth Place.

-Click on the letters marking a site on the map to find a pop up box with some tantalising teasers.
+View the map at ACTmapi and click on the letters marking a site to find a pop up box with some tantalising teasers.